 By 2015, water quality information for 7,000 beaches was being updated daily by a network of more than 50 Swim Guide Affiliates from Canada, Mexico (Baja), New Zealand, and the United States.
 Affiliates get the data from official government monitoring sources or citizen-led sampling programs that meet regulatory standards.
-Over 1 million people rely on Swim Guide to help them understand beach water quality issues, avoid contact with polluted waters, and create powerful memories on the water.
+Nearly 2 million people rely on Swim Guide to help them understand beach water quality issues, avoid contact with polluted waters, and create powerful memories on the water.

 Swim Guide succeeds because people love beaches.
 They crave easy-to-understand information about water quality, beach life, and the issues that affect swimmable water.
 That’s what Swim Guide offers.

 In 2016 Swim Guide is launched, Swim Guide’s Beach Basics.
 This new service offers users stories, how-tos, and educational information.
 It helps families find beaches and live an environmentally-friendly, healthy life by the water.

 As of 2018 our apps are available in English, French, and Spanish, and including engagement tools to help get people outside and to the beach.

 Swim Guide can connect you with the right expert for your story.
 Whether you want to talk about planning a trip to the beach, recreational water quality, environmentalism and technology, or water law and policy, we have access to some of the best swimmable water ambassadors in the world.

 For more information or to book an interview, please submit your request via the form below or call (416) 861.1237 during regular business hours.

 Photo credit instructions: “Photo provided by Swim Guide.”